citp/privacy-policy-historical/i/ip/iph/iphantom.com.md

-> *The following text is extracted and transformed from the iphantom.com privacy policy that was archived on 2014-06-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140602042920id_/http%3A//www.iboss.com/company/privacy_policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the iphantom.com privacy policy that was archived on 2015-06-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150624110551id_/http%3A//iboss.com/company/privacy_policy.html) for the most accurate reproduction.*

-# iboss Network Security – Web Security, Mobile Security, and Advanced Threat and Data Protection for today’s borderless network
+# iboss Cybersecurity – Web Security, Mobile Security, and Advanced Threat and Data Protection for today’s borderless network

 Last updated: 10/10/2013